mahaloz/ike/src/2_operating_systems/containers.md

 ![](./container.png )

 In simple terms, a VM is much more heavy since we need to initialize an entirely new kernel for each VM we make.
-In a container, we share the already existent kernel, and using some techinical tricks, we create isolated sections of the kernel that we then use to create containers (which act as VMs).
+In a container, we share the already existent kernel and, using some technical tricks, create isolated sections of the kernel that we then use to create containers (which act as VMs).

-TL;DR: contaier light, VM heavy.
+TL;DR: container light, VM heavy.

 ### Why use a container?

-You be asking yourself, "why use a container?"
-We already are in a VM, so as far as affecting our host machine, we are already in the clear.
+You may be asking yourself, "why use a container?"
+We already are in a VM, so as far as affecting our host machine goes, we are already in the clear.
 Containers become the most useful when trying to run applications that have dependencies that we might not have access to in our current version of the VM.
-For instance, wanting to run an `Ubuntu 18.04` applicaiton while in `Ubuntu 20.04`.
+For instance, wanting to run an `Ubuntu 18.04` application while in `Ubuntu 20.04`.
 You can either pray to the computer gods and hope your dependences still work in the new version, or you can use a docker container that creates an `Ubuntu 18.04` environment in it to run.
 The latter is easier.
+In addition, containers are not persistent, meaning that when you are done running the container, everything you created inside of it is destroyed.

 ## Docker: the modern container